Historical Markers in Forsyth County, North Carolina

 Forsyth County Timeline

-This timeline provides a condensed summary of the historical journey of Forsyth County, North Carolina.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Forsyth County, North Carolina.

 - 1849 - Forsyth County was established on January 15th.